JiriDavid/megamart/BODY_NOT_STRING_FIX.md

 // Catch-all route with JSON response app.get("*", (req, res) => {
   if (!req.path.startsWith("/api")) {
     res.status(404).json({
       error: "Route not found",
-      message: "This endpoint should be handled by Vercel routing" });
+      message: "This endpoint should be handled by Vercel routing", });
   } else {
     res.status(404).json({ error: "API endpoint not found" });